 "What did you see, when our minds were linked?"

-His fingers press into my hand for the briefest moment.
+His fingers press into my knee for the briefest moment.
 "You've every right to be curious, but I'd rather you hadn't asked."
 He considers his answer, then speaks with care.
 "Corpses.
 Piles of them."

 A subtle breeze brushes past us.
 An echo of my own exhale.
-"I see."
-I glance down at his pale hand, looking even paler against my pallid dark skin.
-"I'm sorry."

 He snorts, "Sorry for what?
 For violent thoughts?
 Or violent actions?"
 He grows quiet, his normal sardonic nature failing him.
 "Just don't turn it on me again, if it's all the same to you."